IgniteUI/indigo-design-docfx/en/components/select.md

 ## Dropdown Items

-The dropdown used for the Select supports one type of item: a single select item.
+The dropdown items used for the Select support only the single selection type.

 <img class="responsive-img" src="../images/select_item.png" srcset="../images/select_item@2x.png 2x" />